diafygi/letsencrypt-nosudo/README.md

 This script doesn't know or ask for your private key, and it doesn't need to be run on your server.
 There are some parts of the ACME protocol that require your private key and access to your server.
 For those parts, this script prints out very minimal commands for you to run to complete the requirements.

+For the final verification stage, a file needs to be retrieved from your webserver.
-There is only one command that needs to be run as root on your server and it is a very simple python https server that you can inspect for yourself before you run it.
+If you have root access, there is one command that needs to be run as root on your server and it is a very simple python https server that you can inspect for yourself before you run it.
+Alternatively, if you don't have root (eg most webhosts), you can use the '--file-based' option to generate a file to be retrieved from your existing webserver.

 ##Table of Contents